 Do you want to start an online store the right way?
 We know that starting an online store can be a terrifying thought, especially if you do not have any ecommerce experience.
-Having helped over 100,000+ users build an online store, we have decide to create the most comprehensive guide on how to start an online store without any technical knowledge.
+Having helped over 100,000+ users build an online store, we have decided to create the most comprehensive guide on how to start an online store without any technical knowledge.

 What You Need to Start an Online Store?